-In 1982, experts like Miller pushed for protection of 12 percent of each major ecological zone in each country of the world by 1992.
+In 1982, experts like Miller pushed for the protection of 12 percent of each major ecological zone in each country of the world by 1992.
 Many countries eventually achieved this by 2009, but with a fuller understanding of climate change and other threats to humanity it is now clear at least half the planet must be under some form of protection, Miller told IPS in Merida.

-“We must protect and restore the systems that drive the living planet and provide us with air, water and food,” he said.
+“We must protect and restore the systems that drive the living planet and provide us with air, water, and food,” he said.

-Living things regulate the climate, recycle and clean the air, water and organic matter.
+Living things regulate the climate, recycle and clean the air, water, and organic matter.
 In the past few hundred years, human beings have greatly disrupted those natural processes through deforestation, overfishing, and more recently through pollution and emissions of greenhouse gases.

 Correcting this accidental and destructive geoengineering of the planet requires setting aside very large but connected parts of the oceans and land.
-Humans would not be excluded, but human development and activities like industrial fishing, mining, agriculture, plantation forestry and so on will need to be banned so that nature can restore it’self, cool the planet and provide the vital services we need, Miller said.
+Humans would not be excluded, but human development and activities like industrial fishing, mining, agriculture, plantation forestry, and so on will need to be banned so that nature can restore itself, cool the planet and provide the vital services we need, Miller said.